The King of the Snakes: The snake husband

 In his folktype system, Eberhard indicated that in some of the variants, the supernatural husband is a snake, snake spirit or a dragon, and another type of animal in others.
-The number of sisters also varies between tales.
 He also agreed that the motif of the snake husband seemed very old.

-In Ting's catalogue, he noted that the snake husband assumes human form, but it can also be a "flower god", a wolf, or a normal man.
+In Ting's catalogue, the snake husband assumes human form, but it can also be a "flower god", a wolf, or a normal man.